AbdulSyed05/Rock-Paper-Scissors/README.md

 The main colours used are shades of red, yellow, blue, darkgreen, black and white.

 #### Typography
-The fonts used for this website are Font family, lato and san-serif.
+The fonts used for this website are lato and sans-serif.

 #### Imagery
 The images used on this websites are from gencraft, pngtree, istock,